The Core of Your Business Is in the Cloud,

 You’re Still on the Hook for Monitoring SaaS Apps, Uptime and Outages

 The fact is that if your users can’t access a cloud-based service, they are not going to call the service provider.
 They are going to call the IT help desk (maybe you) directly and the IT team will be expected to fix whatever problem exists, ASAP.
-Users don’t care whether or not the problem is located in infrastructure owned and operated by their IT department, the ISP, or the cloud service provider.
+Users don’t care whether the problem is located in infrastructure owned and operated by their IT department, the ISP, or the cloud service provider.
 If they aren’t having a good experience, IT will take the heat.

-I don't need to monitor.
+SaaS Monitoring Myth #1:I don't need to monitor.
 I have a guaranteed SLA from the provider.

-I don't need my own monitoring tools.
+Cloud Monitoring Myth #2:I don't need my own monitoring tools.
 I use the service provider dashboard

-Server provider status dashboards, RSS feeds and other provider notifications only cover the service provider’s infrastructure, not the end-to-end service.
-These dashboards provide generic information across all of their tenants and those updates may not be relevant to your users and are likely not to be up to date.
+Server provider status dashboards, RSS feeds, and other provider notifications only cover the service provider’s infrastructure, not the end-to-end service.
+These dashboards provide generic information across all of their tenants, and those updates may not be relevant to your users and are likely not to be up-to-date.
 Remember, they are built to be general status communication tools, not real-time monitoring solutions.

-I didn't monitor my hosted Exchange before.
+SaaS Monitoring Myth #3:I didn't monitor my hosted Exchange before.
 Why monitor Office 365 now?

 Consuming apps from the cloud is not the same as consuming managed/hosted services.
-Managed Service Providers (MSPs) and Hosters are often running dedicated infrastructure for you and monitoring those services on your behalf.
+Managed Service Providers (MSPs) and ISPs are often running dedicated infrastructure for you and monitoring those services on your behalf.
 Those services often extend to provide monitoring and management of your on-premise infrastructure as well.
 While there are managed service providers offering value added services around Office 365, if you buy directly or through a reseller, you have to monitor the solution yourself.

-My existing tools monitor my cloud apps as well as my on-premise apps.
+SaaS Monitoring Myth #4:My existing tools monitor my cloud apps as well as my on-premise apps.